Skip to Main Content

 You will have unprecedented access to print and online resources to support your studies.
 During your course you will learn how to access them whether you are in your college room, a library, or studying away from the city.
 Other sections of this resource introduce you to finding items on your reading list but here we showcase libraries as physical buildings and sources of support.

 Libraries are all different and there is no one way to use them.
 You will find varied study spaces, resources you need and staff to help.
 We try to make them diverse learning environments which will appeal to all users, taking into account individual needs and preferences.
-Many libraries play a pastoral role too and may find that your library offers tea and biscuits at exam time, arts and crafts activities as a way to unwind, and even jigsaws to give you a reason to take a well-deserved break from your studies.
+Many libraries play a pastoral role too and you may find that your library offers tea and biscuits at exam time as well as arts and crafts activities to give you a reason to take a well-deserved break from your studies and unwind.

 There are over a hundred libraries in Cambridge.
 Most students will have access to at least three libraries at the start of their studies, one from each of the following types: